stateoforegon-eis-css/Oregon-CIS-Assessments/Defender-KQL.md

 ### Safeguard 10.3 Disable Autorun and Autoplay for Removable Media

 **About:**
-Script to summarize a count of systems with autoplay disabled for non-volume devices (SCID 67)
+Script to summarize a count of systems with:
+- Autoplay disabled for non-volume (MTP) devices (SCID 67)
+- Autoplay disabled for all drives (SCID 69)
+- Autorun disabled (SCID 70)

 ```kql
 declare query_parameters (Acronym1:string = "ACR1", Acronym2:string = "ACR2");